 The cottage sleeps a maximum of eight people, in four bedrooms, with two bathrooms.
 There is a lovely enclosed south facing courtyard garden and free on street parking is available close to the cottage.
 Horseshoe Cottage is an ideal retreat for groups of friends or families, looking for a peaceful getaway in the heart of the North Cotswolds.

 The front door of Horseshoe Cottage opens into a large, open plan, triple aspect, downstairs space, which is partially segregated into two spaces by the staircase:

 •Living room/dining area: This large space has wooden beams, a flagstone floor, with underfloor heating, and an exposed Cotswold stone fireplace containing a wood burning stove.
-There is a flat screen internet TV, with DVD/Blu-ray player, comfy seating for eight and a wooden dining table, also with seating for eight.
+There is a flat screen internet TV, with a DVD/Blu-ray player and a Netflix subscription, an iPod dock, comfy seating for eight and a wooden dining table, also with seating for eight.
 Bifold sliding doors give direct access to the garden;

 •Kitchen: A lovely, contemporary space, containing a Smeg range cooker, fridge, freezer, microwave, kettle, toaster, dishwasher and washing machine.
 There is a half-stabled door, which gives side access to the house.

 Stairs lead up from between the dining area and kitchen to the first floor landing, off which are the following rooms:

 •Bedroom 3: A large, dual aspect room, with feature fireplace and rural views.
 Contains a king size bed;

 •Bedroom 4: Contains a double bed.
 There is direct access to the family bathroom from this room;